 The 'optionality' characteristic of Options results in a non-linear payoff for them.

-In simple words, it means that the losses for the buyer of an Option are limited, however, the profits are potentially unlimited.
+In simple terms, this means that the losses for the buyer of an Option are limited, but the profits are potentially unlimited.

 For a writer (seller), the payoff is exactly the opposite.
-His profits are limited to the Option premium, however, his losses are potentially unlimited.
+Their profits are limited to the Option premium, but their losses are potentially unlimited.

-By using combinations of Options and the underlying these non-linear payoffs are used to generate various other payoffs.
+By using combinations of Options and the underlying, these non-linear payoffs are utilized to generate various other payoffs.
 Here are six basic payoffs from which various trading and investing strategies are derived:

 Payoff profile of the buyer of an asset: Long asset

-In this basic position, an investor buys the underlying asset, ABC Ltd. shares for instance, for Rs.
+In this basic position, an investor buys the underlying asset, such as ABC Ltd. shares, for Rs.
 2220, and sells it at a future date at an unknown price.
-Once it is purchased, the investor is said to "long" the asset.
+Once purchased, the investor is said to be "long" the asset.

 Payoff profile for the seller of an asset: Short asset

-In this basic position, an investor shorts the underlying asset, ABC Ltd. shares for instance, for Rs.
+In this basic position, an investor shorts the underlying asset, like ABC Ltd. shares, for Rs.
 2220, and buys it back at a future date at an unknown price.
-Once it is sold, the investor is said to "short" the asset.
+Once sold, the investor is said to be "short" the asset.

 Payoff profile for the buyer of Call Options: Long Call

 A Call Option gives the buyer the right to buy the underlying asset at the strike price specified in the Option.
 The profit/loss that the buyer makes on the Option depends on the spot price of the underlying.
-If upon expiration, the spot price exceeds the strike price, he makes a profit.
-The higher the spot price, the higher the profits he makes.
-If the spot price of the underlying is less than the strike price, he lets his Option expire unexercised.
-His loss in this case is the premium he paid for buying the Option.
+If upon expiration, the spot price exceeds the strike price, they make a profit.
+The higher the spot price, the higher the profits.
+If the spot price is less than the strike price, the loss is the premium paid for buying the Option.

-Payoff profile for writer (seller) of Call Options: Short Call
+Payoff profile for the writer (seller) of Call Options: Short Call

 Payoff profile for the buyer of Put Options: Long Put

 A Put Option gives the buyer the right to sell the underlying asset at the strike price specified in the Option.
-The profit/loss that the buyer makes on the Option depends on the spot price of the underlying.
-If upon expiration, the spot price is below the strike price, he makes a profit.
-Lower the spot price, the higher the profit he makes.
-If the spot price of the underlying is higher than the strike price, he lets his Option expire unexercised.
-His loss in this case is the premium he paid for buying the option.
+The profit/loss for the buyer depends on the spot price of the underlying.
+If, upon expiration, the spot price is below the strike price, they make a profit.
+The lower the spot price, the higher the profit.
+If the spot price is higher than the strike price, the loss is the premium paid for buying the Option.

-Payoff profile for writer (seller) of Put Options: Short Put
+Payoff profile for the writer (seller) of Put Options: Short Put

 A Put Option gives the buyer the right to sell the underlying asset at the strike price specified in the Option.
-For selling the Option, the writer of the Option charges a premium.
-The profit/loss that the buyer makes on the option depends on the spot price of the underlying.
-Whatever is the buyer's profit is the seller's loss.
-If upon expiration, the spot price happens to be below the strike price, the buyer will exercise the option on the writer.
-If upon expiration the spot price of the underlying is more than the strike price, the buyer lets his option unexercised and the writer gets to keep the premium.
+The writer of the Option charges a premium for selling it.
+The profit/loss for the buyer depends on the spot price of the underlying.
+Whatever profit the buyer makes is the seller's loss.
+If, upon expiration, the spot price is below the strike price, the buyer exercises the Option, resulting in losses for the writer.
+If the spot price is higher, the writer keeps the premium.